Midwest communities face shoreline erosion from rising waters

 The Army Corp of Engineers recently reported that lakes Huron, Erie and Michigan are facing rising water that will exceed records set 102 years ago.

 In recent months, flooding has resulted in the destruction of homes, which are falling into Lake Michigan.
-Some have lost up to 40 feet of their backyards through shoreline erosion and many homes are barely hanging on to cliffs, which now stand 12 feet high.
+Some have lost up to 40 feet of their backyards through shoreline erosion, the gradual removal of sediments from shorelines due to various factors, including storms, waves, rain and ice, and many homes are barely hanging on to cliffs, which now stand 12 feet high.

 The situation in the Great Lakes and neighboring towns is projected to continue following record-setting high-water levels in 2017 and 2019.
 The Army Corps of Engineers and other organizations anticipate even higher levels in 2020 and beyond.
 They attribute this situation to climate fluctuations that increase precipitation and evaporation, the major causes of water-level rise and fall.